panglossa/panghiero/README.md

 ## Limitations
 Currently, character grouping is quite limited: you can have at most two rows, and only one of these rows may have a horizontal group, which can consist of no more than two items.
 I.e., you can have `r:n`, but not `r:n:f`; `p*t:N1` is possible, as well as `N16:N23*Z1`; but `N16:N23*Z1:f` is out of the question.

-Also, the grouping algorithm is still quite crude, and sometimes doesn't give very good results, especially with horizontal grouping.
+Also, the grouping algorithm is still a bit crude, and sometimes doesn't give very good results, especially with horizontal grouping.
 It certainly needs a lot of improvement.

 ## Conclusion
 This is a very basic tool, which started as a weekend idea for a LaTeX extension using PGF/TikZ.
 It was promising, but quite limited, and didn't work for creating ebooks.
 It then turned into a `.php` script which grew into a larger project until I decided to "transfer" it to `lazarus`.